 Farris Wahbeh is a visiting assistant professor and the Benjamin and Irma Weiss Director of Research Resources at the Whitney Museum of American Art.
 Before the Whitney, he was a Project Archivist in the Rare Book & Manuscript Library at Columbia University, and has held roles at the History Factory, Inuit: The Center for Intuitive and Outsider Art in Chicago, Chicago Cultural Center and the Arts Club of Chicago, Special Collections of the School of the Art Institute of Chicago, and the Getty Center.

-M. Cristina Pattuelli is a professor at Pratt SI and the Coordinator of the Pratt SI Museums and Digital Culture MS Program.
+M. Cristina Pattuelli is a professor at Pratt SI.
 She teaches courses on Knowledge Organization, Linked Open Data for Cultural Heritage, and Art Documentation.
 Her research focuses on the development and application of semantic technologies to art and cultural heritage.
 She is the founder and co-director of the Semantic Lab.

 Tula Giannini is a professor at the Pratt SI, previously serving as dean of the School from 2004 to 2014.
 Her research focuses on digital culture and GLAM (Galleries, Archives, Libraries and Museums) and she has recently co-edited with Prof. Jonathan Bowen the book, Museums and Digital Culture: New Perspectives and Research published by Springer in 2019.